 - 25% or more of the residents are lacking English language proficiency.

-SAFE works has worked with local organizations including North Shore Community Development Coalition, North Shore Community Action Programs, and the Point Neighborhood Association to address environmental toxins in our neighborhoods.
+SAFE works with local organizations including North Shore Community Development Coalition and the Point Neighborhood Association to address environmental toxins in our neighborhoods.
 We are also allied with ACE (Alternatives for Community & Environment–building power for environmental justice.)